 1. Picture Frame

 This one is almost TOO easy.
-Next time you’re at a yard sale, flea market or antique shop, look for an ornate true-divided light window.
+Be on the lookout for an ornate, true-divided light window.
 These are the windows with small panes of glass divided by thin strips of wood.
 You can mount your photos behind the glass, or remove the glass and clip a photo to suspend within each square (like the photo you see here!)
 Also, staining or painting the wood to match your decor is easy & cheap!
-For additional functionality, attach a few hooks along the bottom for your car keys, umbrella or coat!
+For additional functionality, attach a few hooks along the bottom for your car keys, umbrella, or coat!
 This makes a great, unique gift as well. (wedding photos/new baby photos + old windows go together like peanut butter + jelly) Check out Pinterest for more ideas!

 2. Chalk Board